 To be eligible to rehabilitate a defaulted FFELP loan, a borrower must enter into a rehabilitation agreement with the guarantor or a collection agency acting on its behalf.
 A borrower who receives loan funds for which he or she is ineligible due solely to his or her error may not rehabilitate the ineligible funds or otherwise have his or her Title IV eligibility reinstated until the ineligible funds are repaid in full.
 A borrower may not include in a rehabilitation agreement a loan on which the borrower has been convicted of, or has pled nolo contendere or guilty to, a crime involving fraud in obtaining Title IV funds.
-There are no federal restrictions that prohibit a loan from being rehabilitation agreement on or after August 14, 2008, may not be included in a future rehabilitation agreement.
-A borrower may include in a rehabilitation agreement another defaulted loan that has not previously been rehabilitated on or after August 14, 2008.
-[HEA §428F(a)(5); §682.405(a)(1); DCL GEN-08-12/FP-08-10/Dear Guaranty Agency Director Letter July 30, 1993]
+There are no federal restrictions that prohibit a loan from being rehabilitated more than once.
+A loan may only be rehabilitated once.
+A borrower may continue to rehabilitate other defaulted loans that have not previously been rehabilitated.

+[HEA §428F(a)(5); §682.405(a)(1); DCL GEN-08-12/FP-08-10 Dear Guaranty Agency Director Letter July 30, 1993

-PROPOSED LANGUAGE - COMMON BULLETIN: Rehabilitation of Defaulted FFELP Loans
+Rehabilitation of Defaulted FFELP Loans

-The Common Manual has been updated to reflect changes to the rehabilitation program that were made in the Higher Education Opportunity Act (HEOA), P.L.
+The Common Manual has been updated to reflect the changes to the rehabilitation program that were made in the Higher Education Opportunity Act (HEOA), P.L.
 110-315.
-These changes specify that a loan may be rehabilitated only once.
-A borrower may include in a rehabilitation agreement another defaulted loan that has not previously been rehabilitated on or after August 14, 2008.
+These changes specify that a loan may only be rehabilitated once.
+A borrower may continue to rehabilitate other defaulted loans that have not previously been rehabilitated.